Retroactive continuity

 The Death of Sherlock Holmes: Arthur Conan Doyle employed retroactive continuity to explain Sherlock Holmes's return in The Adventure of the Empty House after his death in an earlier story, The Final Problem, fighting his enemy, Professor Moriarty.

-Retroactive continuity, or retcon for short, is a literary device in fictional story telling whereby facts and events established through the narrative are adjusted, ignored, supplemented, or contradicted by a subsequently published work that recontextualizes or breaks continuity with the former.
+Retroactive continuity (Retcon) is a literary device in fiction whereby facts and events established through the narrative are adjusted, ignored, supplemented, or contradicted by a subsequently published work that recontextualizes or breaks continuity with the former.

 There are various motivations for applying retroactive continuity, including: